Synthesis of Computable Regular Functions of Infinite Words: Introduction

-\textbf{Regular functions} In this paper, we study regular functions, which form a very well-behaved class.
-Regular functions on infinite words are captured by streaming $\omega$-string transducers (SST), deterministic two-way Muller transducers with look around (\twoDFTla), and also by MSO-transducers \emph{\`a la} Courcelle~\cite{lics12}.
+Functional specifications in the Church $\omega$-regular synthesis problem range over the class of \emph{synchronous} functions as described before: they can be specified using automata over $\Sigma_i.\Sigma_o$.
+For example, while $S_{\sf swap}$ and $f_\infty$ are synchronous, $f_{\sf mir}$ and $f_{\sf dbl}$ are not.
+In this paper, we intend to go much beyond this class by dropping the synchronicity assumption and consider the so-called class of regular functions.
+It is a well-behaved class, captured by several models such as streaming $\omega$-string transducers (SST), deterministic two-way Muller transducers with look around (\twoDFTla), and also by MSO-transducers~\cite[Thm.~1, Prop.~1]{lics12}.
 We propose the model of deterministic two-way transducers with a prophetic \buchi{} look-ahead (\twoDFTpla) and show that they are equivalent to \twoDFTla.
-This kind of transducers is defined by a deterministic two-way automaton without accepting states, extended with output words on the transitions, and which can consult another automaton, called the look-ahead automaton, to check whether an infinite suffix satisfies some regular property.
-We assume this automaton to be a prophetic B\"uchi automaton~\cite{DBLP:conf/birthday/CartonPP08}, because this class has interesting properties while capturing all regular languages of infinite words.
-The look-ahead is necessary to capture regular functions : the regular function $j(wab^{\omega})=wwb^{\omega}$, and $j(b^{\omega})=b^{\omega}$
+This kind of transducer is defined by a \emph{deterministic} two-way automaton without accepting states, extended with output words on the transitions, and which can consult another automaton, called the look-ahead automaton, to check whether an infinite suffix satisfies some regular property.
+We assume this automaton to be a prophetic B\"uchi automaton~\cite[Sec.~7]{DBLP:conf/birthday/CartonPP08}, because this class is naturally suited to implement a regular look-ahead, while capturing all regular languages of infinite words.
+Look-ahead is necessary to capture functions such as $f_\infty$.
+Two-wayness is needed to capture, for instance, functions $f_{\sf dbl}$ and $f_{\sf mir}$.

-cannot be captured by a two-way deterministic transducer without look-around, not even a non-deterministic transducer.
-The reason is that one needs a non-deterministic choice to identify the last occurrence of $a$ and after this choice, check that there are only $b$ symbols on the input.
-However, two passes over $w$ are necessary, and so those non-deterministic choices must be done at the same input position, which is impossible to ensure with finite memory.

-Consider the function defined for all $w\in\{a,b\}^\omega$ by $f(w) = a^\omega$ if there are infinitely many $a$s in $w$, by $f(w) = b^\omega$ otherwise.
-This function can be realised by a non-deterministic two-way (even one-way) transducer without look-ahead which guesses whether there are infinitely many $a$ or not.
-The restriction of $f$ to the regular language of words which contain infinitely many $a$'s is however definable by a deterministic one-way transducer.
-Another, less trivial example, is given by the function $g(u_1 \# u_2 \dots u_n \# \dots )=u_1u_1 u_2u_2 \dots $ defined for all inputs which contain infinitely many $\#$, and realisable by a deterministic two-way transducer without look-ahead, which performs two passes for each factor $u_i$ in between two $\#$ symbols.